The Three Biggest Betting Scandals in Match-Fixing, Horse Racing and Gambling

 ..
 At least it’s what we’ve learned from one of the biggest UK horse racing tricks.
 About 44 years ago, an innovative entrepreneur spotted an opportunity for manipulating horse-racing bets and got away with £1.49million out of the odds.
 Perhaps, some of you may have heard of Barney Curley and his genius mind which secured him the no.1 adversary award of the audience.

 The traditional UK horse racing was held on the Bellewstown track.
 Mr Curley observed the connection between two dimensions – a ‘slow but steady’ horse and terrible communication alongside the race track.
 So, the plot is the following:

 - Mr Curley buys a handicap horse which he names Yellow Sam

 - He instructs the trainer to prepare Yellow Sam for the National Hunt on the Bellewstown track.
 The competition consists mostly of inexperienced jockeys.

 - Starting price for Yellow Sam was 20-1.
 Though, if people knew about the high rate, that would undermine the prize share, that is why Mr. Curley selects a racetrack with unreliable communication flow.

-- Mr Curley sent a few men around the country with £50 and £500 to bet in bookmaker’s shop and informs them to expect a call.
+- Mr Curley sent a few men around the country with £50 and £500 to bet in a bookmaker’s shop and informs them to expect a call.

-- The other telephone line was occupied by a friend of Mr Curley preventing betters outside the track getting in touch with the ones on the race course.
+- The other telephone line was occupied by a friend of Mr Curley preventing betters outside the track from getting in touch with the ones on the race course.

 - Total investment worth of IR£15,000 at that time.
 Return on investment IR£300,000 – £1.49million current value.